jwlawson/jwlawson.github.io/_posts/2014-08-02-testing-jekyll.md

 ---
 layout: post
 title: Testing Jekyll
-excerpt: Test page to see whether Jekyll works as I think it does
 ---

-# {{ page.title }}

 I'm trying to see if Jekyll works.
 Or rather how it works - I'm sure it does work.